-- In the first Mega Man game, you have to collect items that the bosses drop, and projectiles don't disappear after defeat.
+- In Mega Man 1, you have to collect items that the bosses drop, and projectiles don't disappear after defeat.
 That means that you can die right after defeating a boss and have to try again if you don't avoid that one last projectile.
 Which was problematic considering you couldn't move.

-- Mega Man & Bass does it too.
-While you are safe from projectiles after defeating a boss, a cage boss has a trap in store for you.
+- Mega Man & Bass: while you are safe from projectiles after defeating a boss, one boss who fights you in a cage has a trap in store for you.
 After you defeat it, the platform you had to be on to damage him will fall into the acid.
 If you fall in, you instantly die, despite it only doing some damage in the middle of the actual battle.

 - Speaking of Kaizo Traps, this YouTube user decided to take advantage of a Mega Man 3 mechanic, where if you're not in the middle of a room when you defeat a boss, you fall right into a pit.
 You can find it here.